Nielsen v. Preap: Background

-In the specific case, the respondents were legal immigrants in California that had been convicted of criminal charges, each which fell into the class that could lead to deportation, and served their time.
-They were not detained at their release from serving this criminal sentence, but instead were detained by immigration officials five to eleven years later after being released for serving time on non-criminal charges.
+Non-citizens detained by the Department of Homeland Security may apply to be paroled or released on bond while awaiting a decision on their immigration status.
+In some cases, however, detention is mandatory, who are considered dangerous because of a criminal history or suspicion of a connection to terrorism.
+In these cases, Congress has specified that aliens are to be arrested "when they are released".
+In Demore v.
+Kim the Supreme Court said §1226(c) was made law because Congress was concerned that "deportable criminal aliens who are not detained continue to engage in crime and fail to appear for their removal hearings in large numbers".
+In the specific case, the respondents were detained by immigration officials five to eleven years later after being released.

+Respondents Mony Preap, Eduardo Vega Padilla, and Juan Lozano Magdaleno were legal immigrants that had been convicted of deportable crimes in California, served their time, and had been released from prison.
+Several years later they were taken into custody for immigration detention.
 With help from the American Civil Liberties Union, the three sued the Department of Homeland Security, arguing that because they were not immediately detained on release from the criminal sentence, Sect.
 1226 did not apply to them.
-The District Court certified their case as a class-action case, represented all immigrants in similar situations, and found for the immigrants, ruling that they could not be held under Section 1226 due to lack of immediate detention.
+The District Court certified their case as a class-action case and granted a preliminary injunction for all immigrants in similar situations, ruling that they could not be held under §1226(c).
 The Ninth Circuit upheld the ruling on appeal.
 A similar separate class-action case was made in Washington state, under Khoury v.
 Asher, where both the District and Ninth Circuit reached the same conclusion, that the immigrants could not be detained since they were not detained immediately after release from the criminal offense.

+The Supreme Court granted certiorari to resolve the circuit split created by Preap and Khoury.